christianvoigt/argdown/docs/README.md

 ---
 home: true
+tagline: A simple syntax for complex argumentation
+heroText: Argdown
 heroImage: /argdown-arrow.png
 actionText: Get Started →
 actionLink: /guide/
 features:
 - title: Simple
-  details: Writing pro & contra lists in Argdown is as simple as writing a twitter message.
+  details: Writing pro & contra lists in Argdown is as simple as writing a Twitter message.
 You don't have to learn anything new, except a few simple rules that will feel very natural.
 - title: Expressive
   details: With these simple rules you will be able to define complex dialectical relations between arguments or dive into the details of their logical premise-conclusion structures.
 - title: Powerful